Windows-XAML/Template10/Samples/BottomAppBar/readme.md

 private void UpdateMargin(HamburgerMenu ham)
 {
     var value = (ham.IsOpen) ? ham.PaneWidth : 48d;
-    BottomAppBar.Margin = new Thickness(value, 0, 0, 0);
+    Template10.Samples.BottomAppBarSample.Margin = new Thickness(value, 0, 0, 0);
 }
 ````

 One final note.
 In Template 10, we have the Modal Dialog control to help developers show a busy
 indicator.
-Since the BottomAppBar is drawn over the content of the Window, it is up to the developer
+Since the Template10.Samples.BottomAppBarSample is drawn over the content of the Window, it is up to the developer
-to disable the BottomAppBar manually when they need it to be disabled.
+to disable the Template10.Samples.BottomAppBarSample manually when they need it to be disabled.

 This is how the sample does this: